Intervertebral disc endoprosthetics | Specialists and information

-Spinal disk endoprosthetics is the insertion of a new, artificial disk, a so-called disk prosthesis.
-This spinal disk replacement is intended to eliminate the pain caused by the disk on the on hand and to maintain the mobility of the spinal column on the other hand.
+Intervertebral disc endoprosthetics is the insertion of an artificial intervertebral disc, a so-called intervertebral disc prosthesis.
+This disc replacement can eliminate disc-related pain and maintain the mobility of the spine.

 Recommended specialists